Service Specific Terms

 b.
 Other Authentication Services.
 Use of Google Sign-In for authentication is subject to Google’s API Services: User Data Policy.
 Google is not responsible for any third-party sign-in service used with Firebase Authentication or Identity Platform.

 a.
-Information. reCAPTCHA Enterprise works by collecting hardware and software information, such as device and application data, and sending this data to Google for analysis.
-The information collected in connection with Customer's use of the reCAPTCHA Enterprise Service will be used for providing, maintaining, and improving reCAPTCHA Enterprise and for general security purposes.
-It will not be used for personalized advertising by Google.
+Information.
+Google collects hardware and software information, such as device and application data, through reCAPTCHA Enterprise only as necessary to provide, maintain, and improve the Service, and for general security purposes.
+Such information will not be used for any other purpose, such as personalized advertising by Google.

 a.
 Attribution.
 Customer may display a warning about unsafe web resources for a particular site based on verification against Google’s list of unsafe sites, if Customer provides attribution and conspicuous notice that the reliability and accuracy of the protection cannot be guaranteed using language similar to the “Advisory Notice” subsection below.